-A.4 Performance of Other Activities Other Material income and Expenses claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
+A.4 Performance of Other Activities Other Material income and Expenses

+Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements, over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
+The claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements, as calculated on a Solvency II basis.
-The total claims experience refund paid to credit unions in 2018 was €5,828,011 (2017: €6,436,898).
+An underwriting surplus was not achieved in 2020 due, in particular, to the potential excess mortality levels arising from Covid-19 which gave rise to a provision for COVID-19 claims of €5.2m.
+The cost of the additional reinsurance ECCU purchased during the year to mitigate a potentially extreme adverse COVID-19 experience was also a factor.
+Consequently, no claims experience refund shall be paid to credit unions in 2021 in relation to 2020 (2019: €12,551,286).